LDEO-CREW/Pythonic-DISORT/README.md

 ## Compatibility

-The Pythonic-DISORT package should be system agnostic given its minimal dependencies and pure Python code.
+The PythonicDISORT package should be system agnostic given its minimal dependencies and pure Python code.
 We are not sure if the Jupyter Notebook or our F2PY-wrapped Stamnes' DISORT will run without issues on non-Windows systems.
 Everything was built and tested on Windows 11 and not yet tested on other systems.